intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/extended/sys_env_config.md

 # Environment Configurations (sys_env_config)
 ---

-The `env_system` dataset contains environment configurations and is stored as a JSSON document in _src/environment/env.js_.
+The `sys_env_config` dataset contains environment configurations and is stored as a JSSON document in _src/environment/env.js_.

-The data is mastered by the `api-host` service and the master copy is stored in its source code repository.
+- Data is mastered in the `api-host` project and the master copy is stored in its source code repository.

-Other projects share the configuration data through symlinks to the `api-host` project tree.
+- Other projects share the configuration data through symlinks to the `api-host` project tree.

 ---